RCC Institute of Information Technology

 RCC Institute of Information Technology (RCCIIT) is a government sponsored engineering institute which is located in Kolkata, West Bengal, India.
-The institute was established in 1999.
-Government aids are given to the institution by Government of West Bengal and is academically affiliated to Maulana Abul Kalam Azad University of Technology.
-It is considered one of the best engineering institutes under West Bengal Joint Entrance Examination.
+The institute was established in 1999 by Government of West Bengal collaboration with Ministry of Electronics and Information Technology (MeitY), Government of India and academically affiliated to Maulana Abul Kalam Azad University of Technology.
+It is considered as one of the best engineering institutes under West Bengal Joint Entrance Examination.
+Regional Computer Centre or RCC, Calcutta (now NIELIT, Kolkata) An Autonomous Scientific Society of Ministry of Electronics and Information Technology (MeitY), Government of India is an asset of the State.
 All the faculties of this institution are recruited by the Government of West Bengal.

 History

 The RCC Institute of Information Technology (RCCIIT) was set up in 1999 headed by Jadavpur University.

 Initially, the institution started with only three streams viz.
 Bachelor's in Computer Science and Information Technology and Master's in Computer Application.
 In 2006, a new stream was added to the bachelor's degree - Electronics and Communication Engineering.
 From 2010 onwards many new streams and master's degree in different Engineering courses were added.